tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 | Response.qualifier | bdqffdq:ResponseQualifier, bdqffdq:hasResponseQualifier | Additional structured information that qualifies the bdq:Response, intended as an extension point for uncertainty.|

-#### 2.2.3 Interpreted As
+#### 2.2.3 Interpreted As (normative)

-In the Specifications the phrase "interpreted as" means for Implementors, (1) where Darwin Core data are serialized as strings, but the test refers to data as numeric or other non-string data type, can the string value be parsed into the target data type in the language of implementation (e.g., "1" as the integer 1), (2) matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), or (3) interpreting the representation of a numeric value (e.g., a roman numeral) as a number (e.g., an integer).
+In the Specifications the phrase "interpreted as" SHOULD BE interpreted by Implementors to mean: (1) where Darwin Core data are serialized as strings, but the test refers to data as numeric or other non-string data type, can the string value be parsed into the target data type in the language of implementation (e.g., "1" as the integer 1), (2) matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), or (3) interpreting the representation of a numeric value (e.g., a roman numeral) as a number (e.g., an integer).

 ## 3 Compliant Implementation (normative)